What Is the Divorce Process in Alberta

 - You can do it yourself if you and your spouse are in agreement on everything.

 - Or you can choose to use an Alternative Dispute Resolution (ADR) service.
-Mediation is more commonly used now, given that the 2021 changes to the Divorce Act requires alternative dispute resolution, which may include mediation, unless it is inappropriate (ex.
+Mediation is more commonly used now, given that the 2021 changes to the Divorce Act require alternative dispute resolution, which may include mediation unless it is inappropriate (ex.
 Situations of family violence).
-The divorce laws in Canada are well defined, and families find the outcome of fighting with lawyers does not justify the time or the cost.
+The divorce laws in Canada are well-defined, and families find the outcome of fighting with lawyers does not justify the time or the cost.
 With the new Divorce Act, mediation is the first choice, even for divorces that are financially complicated and conflicted.
 To find a mediator professional that meets your needs click here.

 There are many forms in the Alberta divorce process depending on your situation.
 Click here to access the forms.

 How Do I File for Divorce?

 Now that you understand the grounds for divorce and you know what you need in order to file for divorce, you are likely wondering how exactly you should go about filing for divorce.
 The divorce process in Alberta may take approximately 2-3 months before the court enters a divorce judgment.